 I checked the box, and made a grim discovery.
 There I found two newly hatched babies dead and the three remaining tiny blue eggs laying lifeless, fully in tact.
 Those little babies froze to death right inside their shells.
 It was a mournful sight, and I burst into tears finding them that way.
 It broke my heart.
 I dug a little grave in my flower garden and gently placed the nest among the marigolds and zinnias.
 With a soft touch, I left the nest in tact and covered the lifeless babies with their siblings still unhatched in those brilliant indigo eggs together.
 I prayed they were flying free together in their birdie afterlife.

 There weren’t any more Bluebirds in the nesting box that whole season.
 It was heart wrenching.
 People think animals don’t have feelings and that we humanize them to make ourselves feel better.
 But I disagree.
 Animals grieve and take time to heal from losses just like people.
 That’s what my beloved Golden told me, anyway.

 Which leads us to today’s project.

 I call this a Bluebird House Warmer.
 It came about because once again we are having a very wet and chilly April.
 Night after night, it’s literally dipped to near freezing temperatures, and frankly, with all the goings on in the world right now, I could not handle loosing our baby birds on top of it.

 So I rummaged through the large sample bin of knitting projects I have.
 I have quite a few knitting patterns I’ve published, and quite a few I haven’t.
 This knit was one sitting there as an unpublished project.
 Imagine my surprise when I wrapped the bird house and it was a perfect fit!

-Truthfully, this is an over sized cowl, and so very easy to knit!
+This is an over sized cowl, and very easy to knit!

 You probably have scraps in your stash right now that will work for this project.
 It wraps all the way around the birdhouse and blocks all the cold air from blowing in.